 The Face Reference Assets are a collection of textures and 3D objects.
 Use them when you're creating face effects in Spark AR Studio.

-Download the Face Reference Assets here, or click the pink button titled Face Reference Assets on the right-hand side of this page.
+Download the Face Reference Assets directly using this link, or click the pink button labeled Face Reference Assets on the right-hand side of this page.
 The downloaded folder contains all of the assets mentioned in this article:

 When you open the downloaded files on your computer you'll see two folders: Mesh and Textures.
 The Mesh folder contains 3D meshes and head occluders in different file formats.
 The Texture folder contains 2D texture files.

 You'll need to open these objects in 3D software or in Meta Spark Studio directly to view them.

 This folder contains 2 types of 3D objects in different file formats: